Eben Smith: Early life

-Eben Smith was born in Erie, Pennsylvania, the son of William and Mary (Nelson) Smith, descendants of English and Scottish immigrants who emigrated to Erie County, Pennsylvania, in the latter part of the 17th century.
+Eben Smith was born in Erie, Pennsylvania, the son of William and Mary (Nelson) Smith, descendants of English and Scottish immigrants who immigrated to Erie County, Pennsylvania, in the latter part of the 17th century.
 He was educated in public and private schools in Waterford, Pennsylvania.

 In 1852, Smith traveled to California, taking passage on a steamship and crossing the Isthmus of Panama before traveling up the west coast to San Francisco.
 He arrived in December, and spent two years engaged in placer mining in Sierra County.
 Shortly after his arrival in California, Smith married Caroline Jordan.
 The couple had two sons, Lemuel (born in 1857) and Samuel (born in 1858).

 Earning a small amount of money, Smith built a hotel at French Corral in Nevada County.
 He sold his interest in the hotel and returned to mining.
 He worked in Placer County, and was subsequently hired to oversee construction of a mill near present-day Bakersfield.
 Smith became half-owner of the mill, which grew to become the largest milling plant in California at the time.
 In 1856, Smith and R.A.
 McClellan purchased the entire Gold Ledge property.
 Smith continued working the mine and operating the mill until May 1859.
 He sold his share to McClellan and the family returned east.